kiwi0fruit/jats/README.md

 So each of the static-dynamic functions can be under a temperament that could be described approximately like (just a random classification that most likely is wrong):

-* PEO - spontaneous proactivity (flexible-maneuvering, nondynamic-extraverted-perceiving),
+* PEO - spontaneous proactivity (flexible-maneuvering, perceiving-extraverted-nondynamic),
-* JEY - rigid proactivity (linear-assertive, dynamic-extraverted-judging),
+* JEY - rigid proactivity (linear-assertive, judging-extraverted-dynamic),
-* JIO - rigid reactivity (balanced stable, nondynamic-introverted-judging),
+* JIO - rigid reactivity (balanced stable, judging-introverted-nondynamic),
-* PIY - spontaneous reactivity aka adaptivity (receptive-adaptive, dynamic-introverted-perceiving).
+* PIY - spontaneous reactivity aka adaptivity (receptive-adaptive, perceiving-introverted-dynamic).

 So To.dom.entp. would have dominant drive of spontaneous proactivity concerning systems.